avpnusr/sickrage/README.md

 For **[/media/folder]**, use the volume, where the postprocessed files will be stored.

+You can set the timezone for the container via environment-variable "TZ".

 ```
 docker run -d \
   -v [/cfg+db/location]:/data \